If your retail shop has windows facing the main street, you can attract passerby and potential clients with QR Codes on shop windows.

 QR Code #2 CTA: Scan me to find out what’s happening inside.

-Upon scanning the first QR Code, the smartphone user is directed to a YouTube video that shows the ecological damages caused by plastic.
+Upon scanning the first QR Code, you can direct your users to a YouTube video that shows the ecological damages caused by plastic.

-Upon scanning the second QR Code, the user is directed to another video that highlights the benefits of using eco-friendly, organic materials for packaging, the way your products are manufactured, their cost, and finally, a ‘contact us’ button.
+And the second QR Code can direct the users to another video that highlights the benefits of using eco-friendly, organic packaging materials, how you manufacture products, their cost, and finally, a ‘contact us’ button.

-If you have a website, an Instagram, Twitter, or Facebook profile, or an eCommerce page where your products are displayed, you can simply redirect your walk-in customers or passerby to your online content through the Shop Window QR Code.
+Suppose you have a website, an Instagram, Twitter, Facebook profile, or an eCommerce page where you showcase your products.
+In that case, you can redirect your walk-in customers or passerby to your online content through the Shop Window QR Code.